The Last Obstacle — Subterrane

 • 2Lock exclusivity – prevent competitor entry into Causality Lens™-identified acreage

-• 3Launch initial drilling to convert structural prediction into physical confirmation and hard asset
+• 3Launch initial drilling to convert structural resolution into physical confirmation and hard asset

 $350k Mineral asset $3–5M institutional raise Vessel phase First sovereign instrument